Boa Howl

 Boa Howl is the second studio album by Dublin band Halves.

-It was released July 2013 through the band's own record label 'Hateistheenemy'.
+It was released July 2013 through the band's own record label Hateistheenemy.

 Recording

-Recorded over two weeks at Svenska Grammofon Studion in Gothenburg.
+The album was recorded over two weeks at Svenska Grammofon Studion in Gothenburg.
 Guest vocals appear courtesy of Gemma Hayes, a fan of the band for some time.
-Canadian musician Elaine Kelly-Canning features on harp and added string performances come courtesy of local Swedish players.
+Canadian musician Elaine Kelly-Canning features on harp, and added string performances come courtesy of local Swedish players.

 'Boa Howl' refers to a summit on a mountain in China dubbed 'White Boa Howl', which the band felt captured the surreal nature of the songs.